The bead model and limit behaviors of dimer models

 \section{Construction of explicit Gibbs measures for the continuous bead model}

 In this section, we will give an explicit description for Gibbs measures for the bead model.
-But before proving theorem \ref{thm:bead0}, it is necessary to investigate the behavior of the kernel defining the discrete bead model.
-In other words, one has to compute the asymptotics of $\Ki_{\gamma,\sm}(\bv_y^{\col},\wv)$ when $\sm$ becomes small and $y$ large.
+But before proving Theorem \ref{thm:bead0}, it is necessary to investigate the behavior of the kernel defining the discrete bead model.
+In other words, one has to compute the asymptotics of $\Ki _{\gamma,\sm}(\bv_y^{\col},\wv)$ for $\sm$ small and $y$ large.

 The first thing to note is that for the weights we chose, the probability of an horizontal edge at a given white vertex (that is the probability of a bead at a given site in the discrete model) is